rhyzue/Motion/README.md

 ## Development
 Motion is currently in development.
-We are using Android Studio IDE, Kotlin programming language, and ROOM persistance library for database access..
+We are using Android Studio IDE, Kotlin programming language, and ROOM persistance library for database access.

 ## Build
 1. Clone this repository